What is Legal Capital?

 ABC Inc issues 1,00,000 common stock shares at $10 par value, the total value of common stock issued at par equals $10,00,000.

-In this case, if there is any additional amount that ABC Inc receives on issuing the stock, the additional amount will be recorded as additional paid-in capital in excess over par.
+In this case, if there is any additional amount that ABC Inc receives on issuing the stock, the additional amount will be recorded as additional paid-in capital more than par.
 Let’s assume ABC Inc. receives $15 per share on issuing.
 Hence, additional paid-in capital comes out to be $5 * 1,00,000, which is $5,00,000, which will be recorded in Journal Entries as follows:

-When the Firm’s’s shares are issued, the amount that exceeds the issued value is also recorded in Journal entries as additional paid-in capital account, as mentioned in the above example.
+When the Firm's shares are issued, the amount that exceeds the issued value is also recorded in Journal entries as an additional paid-in capital account, as mentioned in the above example.

-In the above example, ABC Inc cannot announce a dividend in excess of $10,00,000 legal capital determined by the par value of the issued shares.
+In the above example, ABC Inc cannot announce a dividend over $10,00,000 with legal capital determined by the shares' par value.

 How to Calculate Legal Capital?